Olivia Rodrigo: Driving Home 2 U: Critical reception

-At Metacritic, which assigns a normalized score out of 100 to ratings from publications, Driving Home 2 U received an average score of 66 based on four reviews, indicating "generally favorable reviews."
+On Metacritic, which assigns a normalized score out of 100 to ratings from publications, Driving Home 2 U received an average score of 66 based on four reviews, indicating "generally favorable reviews".

 Chris Azzopardi wrote in The New York Times that "the more Lee shows Rodrigo gazing into the distance, whether alone in a hotel room or atop a hill, the more it feels like a director's cue rather than an organic moment that the camera just happened to catch" and "In the scenes where Rodrigo is openly sharing parts of her life that led to creating Sour, authenticity seems to come more easily", but that "It's a film that at least succeeds in making you feel that it really is about the journey, not the destination."
 Owen Gleiberman of Variety calls Driving Home 2 U a "decently baked slice of fan service that still seems like it might be arriving a little too soon," while stating that the film is a "snapshot of a broken romantic moment" that provides "all-too-real emotions of adolescence."

-In a four-out-of-five star review, NME's Hannah Mylrea called the film "gorgeously shot, with stunning drone footage showing off the road trip scenery, and carefully curated locations for each of the performances" and "an honest look under the hood of Sour, as well as the past year of Rodrigo's life", proclaiming that "if this is chapter one of Rodrigo's story, it'll be fascinating to see what comes next".
-In a 7/10 review, Paste's Sydney Urbanek called the song performances "the film's biggest highlight, the songs having been given entirely new arrangements for the occasion", highlighting the "supercharged take on the usually mellow 'Jealousy, Jealousy'" and the "beautiful (if somewhat less cathartic) string arrangement" added to "Good 4 U." Jennifer Green of Common Sense Media reviewed the film 3 out of 5 stars and said that Driving Home 2 U "is meant to inspire interest in her album and in her as a performer.
+In a four-out-of-five star review, NME's Hannah Mylrea called the film "gorgeously shot, with stunning drone footage showing off the road trip scenery, and carefully curated locations for each of the performances" and "an honest look under the hood of Sour, as well as the past year of Rodrigo's life", proclaiming that "if this is chapter one of Rodrigo's story, it'll be fascinating to see what comes next."
+In a 7/10 review, Paste's Sydney Urbanek called the song performances "the film's biggest highlight, the songs having been given entirely new arrangements for the occasion", highlighting the "supercharged take on the usually mellow 'Jealousy, Jealousy'" and the "beautiful (if somewhat less cathartic) string arrangement" added to "Good 4 U." Jennifer Green of Common Sense Media reviewed the film three out of five stars and said that Driving Home 2 U "is meant to inspire interest in her album and in her as a performer.
 She is front-woman to an all-female band and was a successful child actor.
 She comes across as genuine and grounded."